Git Stash: Save and Restore Uncommitted Changes

 Stashing with Messages

-By default, stash entries are saved with a generic message, which can make it difficult to identify them later.
-To improve clarity, you can add a custom message when creating a stash.
+By default, stash entries are saved with a generic message that only indicates which commit they were based on.
+When you have multiple stashes, this can make it difficult to identify which stash contains which work.
+Adding a custom message when creating a stash solves this problem and makes your stash list much more useful.

-git stash push -m "Work in progress on login feature"
+git stash push -m "Work in progress on login form validation"

-Adding messages makes it easier to manage multiple stashes, especially when working on different features or tasks.
+Adding messages makes it easier to manage multiple stashes, especially when you are working on different features or tasks simultaneously.
 This practice aligns with maintaining clarity in your workflow as discussed in Git best practices.

-As mentioned earlier, Git stash does not include untracked files by default.
-However, in some cases, you may want to stash these files as well, especially when they are part of your current work.
+By default, Git stash only saves changes to tracked files.
+Untracked files remain in your working directory, and ignored files are completely untouched.
+In some cases, however, you may want to stash these files as well, especially when they are part of your current work.

 git stash -u